Christy-cyber/UFOs/README.md

 # UFOs
 ## Project Overview
-The purpose of this project was to create a visually interesting website about UFO's.
+The purpose of this project was to create a visually interesting website about UFOs.
 Within this site, one can apply search filters individually or in combination in order to search for UFO sightings within the table included on the UFO webpage.
 UFO sightings can be searched by date, city, state, country, and shape.

 ## Resources
 - Data Source: data.js